Induced radioactivity

 Neutron activation is the main form of induced radioactivity.
 It occurs when an atomic nucleus captures one or more free neutrons.
 This new, heavier isotope may be either stable or unstable (radioactive), depending on the chemical element involved.

 Because neutrons disintegrate within minutes outside of an atomic nucleus, free neutrons can be obtained only from nuclear decay, nuclear reaction, and high-energy interaction, such as cosmic radiation or particle accelerator emissions.
 Neutrons that have been slowed through a neutron moderator (thermal neutrons) are more likely to be captured by nuclei than fast neutrons.

 A less common form of induced radioactivity results from removing a neutron by photodisintegration.
 In this reaction, a high energy photon (a gamma ray) strikes a nucleus with an energy greater than the binding energy of the nucleus, which releases a neutron.
 This reaction has a minimum cutoff of 2 MeV (for deuterium) and around 10 MeV for most heavy nuclei.
 Many radionuclides do not produce gamma rays with energy high enough to induce this reaction.

 The isotopes used in food irradiation (cobalt-60, caesium-137) both have energy peaks below this cutoff and thus cannot induce radioactivity in the food.

 The conditions inside certain types of nuclear reactors with high neutron flux can induce radioactivity.
 The components in those reactors may become highly radioactive from the radiation to which they are exposed.
 Induced radioactivity increases the amount of nuclear waste that must eventually be disposed, but it is not referred to as radioactive contamination unless it is uncontrolled.

+The husband-and-wife team of Irène and Frédéric Joliot-Curie discovered induced radioactivity in 1934, and they shared the 1935 Nobel Prize in Chemistry for this discovery.